Share

 The presence of security systems in a school can provide a sense of safety for those on-site.

 Knowing that security measures are in place, staff, students and parents can feel confident that the school is a safe and secure environment.
-Without the presence of access control, CCTV or alarms, some may not feel secure in the school environment.
-The result of which could make the school community less stable.

 For example, if a school’s fire drill feels unorganised to staff or pupils, some may be concerned about how a real fire emergency would be handled.